 By representing yourself, you will likely end up settling for an amount substantially less than an attorney could have secured for you, even after attorneys fees are deducted.

-When it comes to serious hard injury claims, experienced personal injury attorneys have a plethora of legal tools to rely on to secure the highest settlement possible for their clients.
+When it comes to serious hard injury claims, experienced personal injury attorneys rely on a plethora of legal tools to secure the highest settlement possible for their clients.
 That amount is almost always higher than the client could have ever hoped to get on their own.

 Personal injury attorneys have the power to learn the at-fault driver’s policy limits, whether the driver has a past record of traffic accidents, citations, prior arrests, and so much more helpful information you could never obtain representing yourself.

-Most personal injury attorneys do not charge any legal fees for initial office consultations.
-Once you find an attorney who will accept your case, he or she will agree to represent you on a “contingency fee” basis.
-This means you do not have to pay the attorney any legal fees until they settle your case or win it at trial.
+Most personal injury attorneys don’t charge for initial office consultations.
+Your attorney will typically represent you on a “contingency fee” basis.
+This means you don’t pay the attorney any legal fees until they settle your case or win it at trial.
 If your attorney is unable to get you a favorable outcome, you’ll owe the attorney nothing.

 However, if your attorney settles your case or succeeds in trial, you will owe the attorney a percentage of the settlement amount or court verdict.
 That’s the definition of a contingency fee.
-Contingency fees can range from 25% to 40%, depending on the time involved, the complexity of the case, and whether or not the case had to be tried in court.
+Contingency fees can range from 25% to 40%, depending on the time involved, the complexity of the case, and whether or not the case goes to trial.